 The family moved to Duluth in 1924, residing at 918 East Fifth Street.
-Helen and Margaret Ann attended Central High School, both graduating in 1925, after one year, when Margaret Ann was 15 years old.
-Margaret Ann, often referred to with the nickname “Dolly,” then attended Minnesota State Teachers College in Duluth, intending to become a teacher.
+Helen and Margaret Ann attended Central High School, both graduating in 1925.
+Margaret Ann, often referred to as “Dolly,” then attended Minnesota State Teachers College in Duluth, intending to become a teacher.
 When she graduated after two years at just 17 years of age, she was too young to teach, so she worked at various odd jobs.
-When she turned 18, she was hired to teach second grade at the Cooper School in Superior.
-She decided that she didn’t like elementary teaching and quit after two years.
-William died on May 17, 1927, at the age of 80.
-With her sister Helen married to Earl Lambert, an employee of the DM & IR railroad, Margaret Ann decided to attend the University of Minnesota, so she and her mother moved to Minneapolis.
-They were living on William’s Civil War veteran’s pension of $25 a month, so Margaret Ann had to supplement that with a student job at the University.
+When she turned 18, she was hired to teach second grade at Superior’s Cooper School.
+She decided that she didn’t like elementary teaching and quit after two years, moving to Minneapolis with her recently widowed mother to attend the University of Minnesota.
+Their only income was William’s $25-per-month Civil War veteran’s pension and a student job Hubbard landed at the college.

-During World War II, Margaret Ann wanted to do something toward the war effort so she enrolled in a radio communications course, passed the necessary exam, and worked as a radio operator for Northwest Airlines at the Williamson-Johnson Municipal Airport in Duluth.
+During World War II, Hubbard wanted to help with the war effort so she enrolled in a radio communications course, passed the necessary exam, and worked as a radio operator for Northwest Airlines at the Williamson-Johnson Municipal Airport in Duluth.
 Her job duties included communicating with pilots, handling the mail sacks, fueling the planes, and repairing the radio equipment when necessary.

 Perhaps this call to civic duty is what attracted her future husband, Joseph Priley.
 Priley was a tireless civic booster who encouraged others to take pride in their community.
-The two wed July 2, 1955, Margaret Ann married Joseph C. Priley.
-They resided at 203 Eighth Avenue East.
-Joseph became a St. Louis County commissioner in 1959 and, working with Margaret Ann, was responsible for the construction of the Priley Fountain and the flower gardens in the Civic Center and for starting the annual City-Wide, City-Pride clean-up campaigns.
+The two wed July 2, 1955, and settled in at at 203 Eighth Avenue East.
+Joseph became a St. Louis County commissioner in 1959 and, working with Margaret Ann, was responsible for the construction of the fountain and the flower gardens in the Civic Center and for starting the annual City-Wide, City-Pride clean-up campaigns.
 The fountain was later renamed the Priley Fountain.

 From Forgotten Duluthians, copyright © 2010 by David Ouse.